stazay/BG_ModInstaller/README.md

 # 🔧 BGEE Mod Installer Tool

 Did you ever find it tedious to install all your *Baldur’s Gate: Enhanced Edition* mods manually?
-This tool helps you automate that process for the future!
+This script helps you automate that process for the future, using Python!

 It’s very simple to use: